RoyalIcing/perforated/README.md

 ### TODO

-- Front-end validation, probably tie in with an existing JavaScript project instead of writing from scratch.
+- Client-side JavaScript validation, probably tie in with an existing project instead of writing from scratch.